 We carry out a rigorous programme of fire risk assessments each year in which every council-owned block is inspected.
 Our fire safety inspectors are fully qualified to do the job; they are both NEBOSH and BAFE certified.
 NEBOSH (The National Examination Board in Occupational Safety and Health) issues globally recognised health, safety and environmental qualifications.

 BAFE is the independent registration body for certified fire protection companies.
 BAFE inspectors meet all relevant standards and have been independently audited to verify their competence.

 In Ealing we have one of the most extensive council regeneration programmes in London.
-None of our new-build or refurbished homes have the same or similar materials to those used at Grenfell.
-Nonetheless we have been in direct contact with our contractors to ensure the highest standards of fire safety are being adhered to throughout all our regeneration projects.
+No council-owned new-build or refurbished homes have the same or similar materials to those used at Grenfell.
+Nonetheless we have been in direct contact with our contractors and regeneration partners to ensure the highest standards of fire safety are being adhered to.